 - Assistance coping with a chronic disease

-- Enhance problem-solving, coping and developmental capacities of individuals.
+- Enhancing problem-solving, coping and developmental capacities of individuals

-- Resource and link people with systems and supports that offer resources, services and opportunities for the individual’s unique needs.
+- Providing resources and linking people with systems and supports that offer resources, services and opportunities for the individual’s unique needs

 - Various group programs related to mental health and wellness